Garrett-Productions/awsCloudPract/day1_readme.md

 - what if you want to scale but cant afford space or money to buy more serves?

 SHOUTOUT TO THE CLOUD

+CLOUD COMPUTING
+- on demand delivery of CPU, DBS, apps and other IT resources
+-  pay-as-you-go
+- pick the size and type of computing resources
+- you can access all resources instantly